 Current Research Supported by the Wild Killer Whale Adoption Program

 The Vancouver Aquarium Wild Killer Whale Adoption Program, started in 1992, raises funds to support research on wild killer whales.
-Our busy Cetacean Research Lab is situated in the Rudy North Marine Mammal Research Centre at the Vancouver Aquarium.
-Personnel include our Senior Marine Mammal Research Scientist Dr. Lance Barrett-Lennard; Killer Whale Adoption Program Coordinator and Research Assistant Meghan McKillop; and Research Assistants Caitlin Birdsall and Chad Nordstrom.
+Our busy Marine Mammal Research Lab is situated in the Rudy North Marine Mammal Research Centre at the Vancouver Aquarium.
+Personnel include our Senior Marine Mammal Research Scientist Dr. Lance Barrett-Lennard; Killer Whale Adoption Program Coordinator and Research Assistant Meghan McKillop; and Research Assistants Carla Crossman, Jessica Torode, Caitlin Birdsall, Chad Nordstrom, and Bailey Eagan.
 Most of our research is highly collaborative and we frequently have research associates and graduate students visiting the lab.

 Funds raised by the Adoption Program support conservation-oriented research on killer whales and other marine mammals.
 Some of the projects, activities and programs supported are listed below.